Texas's pandemic abortion ban didn't stop women from ending their pregnancies. It just forced them to cross states lines.

-Last year, after the state of Texas temporarily banned abortions in a purported effort to slow the spread of coronavirus, nearly a thousand Texans crossed the border to access abortion services in other states.
+Last year, after the state of Texas temporarily banned abortions in a purported effort to slow the spread of the coronavirus, nearly 1,000 Texans crossed the border to access abortion services in other states.
 According to a new study published in the Journal of the American Medical Association, there were 1,752 fewer abortions performed in Texas last April (compared to the number performed in April of 2019).
 But 947 patients traveled to clinics in Arkansas, Colorado, Kansas, Louisiana, New Mexico, and Oklahoma to receive care.
-A representative of Planned Parenthood of the Rocky Mountains told Mother Jones that during the ban, they experienced a seven-fold increase in Texas patients in their New Mexico, Colorado and Nevada clinics alone.
+A representative of Planned Parenthood of the Rocky Mountains told Mother Jones that during the ban, they experienced a sevenfold increase in Texas patients in their New Mexico, Colorado, and Nevada clinics alone.

-The ban stemmed from Texas Governor Greg Abbott’s March executive order that required all procedures that were not “immediately, medically necessary” be postponed, theoretically to preserve PPE for frontline workers and save hospital beds for coronavirus patients.
+The ban stemmed from Texas Gov. Greg Abbott’s March executive order that required all procedures that were not “immediately, medically necessary” be postponed, theoretically to preserve PPE for frontline workers and save hospital beds for coronavirus patients.
 The state’s attorney general interpreted the order to include most abortion services, despite the fact that abortion providers require minimal PPE and, as Kari White, lead author of the study and an investigator for the Texas Policy Evaluation Project (TxPEP) said, “complications from abortion are incredibly rare, particularly those that require hospitalization.”

 Abortion advocates said at the time that the ban was more political opportunism than genuine concern for public health.
 Texas lawmakers have attempted to rollback reproductive rights for nearly half a century—the pandemic was just their latest justification.
 “The stated reasons for prohibiting abortion during that time period were just not grounded in scientific evidence or typical medical practice,” she said.
 (Abortions were allowed to resume in Texas on April 22.)